 We are working with the devolved administrations on Technical Notices and we will continue to do so as plans develop.

-This notice outlines the arrangements that would come into force to regulate mercury and mercury compounds and mixtures, if the UK leaves the EU in March 2019 with no deal.
+This notice outlines the arrangements that would come into force to regulate mercury and mercury compounds and mixtures, if the UK leaves the EU with no deal.

 Anthropogenic releases and emissions of mercury and mercury compounds are recognised internationally as global pollutants, causing harm to the environment and human health.
 Although all humans are exposed to mercury to some degree, some groups are at a higher risk, in particular foetuses, breast-fed babies and infants exposed through seafood consumption, either directly or through their mother, and people who are chronically exposed to high levels of mercury, for instance due to subsistence fishing or work.
 As a result, mercury is listed by the World Health Organization (WHO) as among the ‘ten chemicals of major public health concern’.

 The use, disposal, storage and movement of mercury in the UK is currently regulated through a framework based on EU Regulation 2017/852 on mercury.
 This legislation allows the implementation of the UN Minamata Convention on Mercury, a global effort to protect human health and the environment from the adverse effects of mercury.

 For business operators, the EU Regulation places restrictions on mercury-added products and industrial processes, as well as establishing an authorisation process for new mercury-added products and mercury using industrial processes that were not being manufactured or used prior to 1 January 2018.

 It also requires that interim storage of mercury and mercury compounds for industrial activities is carried out in an environmentally sound manner and in line with guidance produced under the Minamata Convention.